Sociology (SOC)

 For class offerings for a specific term, refer to the Schedule of Classes

-Prerequisite(s): SOC 201 and SOC 323; or nine hours at the 300+ level in one social science; or consent of the instructor.
+Prerequisite(s): SOC 201 and SOC 323; or nine hours at the 300+ level in one social science; or permission of the instructor.

 Course Attribute(s): CUE - This course fulfills the Culminating Undergraduate Experience (CUE) requirement for certain degree programs.
 CUE courses are advanced-level courses intended for majors with at least 90 earned credits/senior-level status.